Restorative Dentistry Arlington Heights, IL

 You may be a candidate for a bridge, partial denture, or complete denture if you have multiple missing teeth.
 However, this depends on how many teeth are missing and where they are in your mouth.

 If you have multiple consecutive missing teeth, we recommend a dental bridge.
 A partial denture can replace multiple lost teeth but renew teeth in different parts of the smile.
-You will require a complete denture if you lose all teeth in the upper and lower tooth arches.
+If you lose all teeth in the upper and lower tooth arches, you will require a complete denture.

 Can you whiten restorative treatments?

 No, you cannot whiten crowns, bridges, or dentures.
-We can replace a damaged and discolored restoration.
+We can replace damaged and discolored restorations.
 However, our porcelain or ceramic materials for these restorations do not react to whitening treatment.
 When we provide restorations, we color-match them to your desired shade.

 Can I get restorative dental care if I have a cavity?